andrezimmermann/dropzone-gwt/README.md

 ## What?

-This bundles [Dropzone.js](http://www.dropzonejs.com/) into a small GWT lib, injecting it's Javascript and CSS files during runtime and wrapping the JSNI calls, to the Dropzone.js code, making the use of the component convenient.
+This bundles [Dropzone.js](http://www.dropzonejs.com/) into a small GWT lib, injecting it's Javascript and CSS files during runtime and wrapping the JSNI calls to the Dropzone.js code, convenitenly exposing the API as a GWT Widget.

 ##How?